-An estimated 7,000 athletes from around the world will compete in 24 summer sports from 14-21 March 2019.
+An estimated 7,500+ athletes from 190+ countries around the world will compete in 24 summer sports from 14-21 March 2019.
 Competitions will happen in 11 venues throughout UAE’s capital, Abu Dhabi.

 More than 2,500 coaches and 20,000+ volunteers will make these Games the most memorable and meaningful sporting event on the planet.

 There will be a wide range of traditional sports, along with Unified Sports—which bring people with and without intellectual disabilities together on the same teams.
 In fact, the Abu Dhabi organizers are promising to stage the most unified Special Olympics World Games ever.

 There will also be a full program of non-sports events, including the Host Town program and the Law Enforcement Torch Run.
 The Final Leg of the Torch Run runs 3-14 March at locations across Abu Dhabi.
 Read about some of the final leg runners.

 The competitions officially launch the morning after the grand Opening Ceremony on 14 March.
 Thousands of spectators will take part, including government and business leaders, celebrities and activists, Honored Guests and more.

 With a tradition of warm hospitality, the people of Abu Dhabi are ready to welcome athletes, fans and families from every culture and every part of the world.
 Everyone will experience the spirit at the heart of Special Olympics: respect and inclusion for all people and all abilities.